Close×

 Environment

-Once the studies and technical documents have been progressively received, discussions between the applicant, his professionals and those of the municipality will enable the project to be adjusted and fine-tuned according to the constraints and opportunities identified.
+As studies and technical documents are gradually received, discussions between the applicant, their professionals, and those of the municipality will allow the project to be adjusted and refined according to the constraints and opportunities identified.
 The applicant must ensure consistency between the various documents submitted.

-Once all studies and technical documents comply with requirements, the process of obtaining municipal authorizations can begin, and the DSM will be officially launched.
+Once all studies and technical documents meet the requirements, the process of obtaining municipal permits can begin, and the DSM will be officially launched.

-If your project requires a zoning amendment, processing of the application can begin.
-No municipal works agreement will be concluded until the zoning required for the project comes into effect.
+If your project requires a zoning change, the application process can begin.
+No agreement relating to municipal work will be concluded before the zoning required for the project comes into effect.

 It is important to note that any development project requiring a new subdivision for the opening or extension of a public street will be subject to the Site Planning and Architectural Integration Program (SPAIP) procedure for the eco-design of subdivision projects.

-The provisions relating to this PIIA are designed to provide a framework for subdivision or siting projects in order to better integrate the city with a finer, better-connected mesh, while respecting natural environments and promoting the creation of living environments on a human scale, thus contributing to sustainable mobility.
+The provisions relating to this PIIA aim to regulate subdivision and development projects in order to better integrate the city with a finer and better-connected network, while respecting natural environments and promoting the creation of human-scale living environments, thereby contributing to sustainable mobility.

-Once the PIIA approval process has been completed for your project, it will be submitted to the City's Executive Committee for authorization to launch the first stage of the formal agreement.
+Once the PIIA approval process for your project has been completed, it will be submitted to the City's Executive Committee for authorization to launch the first stage of the formal agreement.

 Step 5: Signing the first stage of the agreement

-Once the request for municipal services (DSM) has been approved by the Executive Committee, the Development team will prepare the first stage of the agreement.
-At this point, the applicant must provide certain administrative documents and assume the management and administration fees stipulated in by-law L-12400.
+Once the request for municipal services (DSM) has been deemed admissible by the Executive Committee, the Development team will prepare the first stage of the agreement.
+At this point, the applicant must provide certain administrative documents and pay the management and administration fees stipulated in Regulation L-12400.

-The applicant is then invited to sign the first stage of the agreement, which then proceeds to the formal administrative process of municipal approval.
+The applicant is then asked to sign the first stage of the agreement, which will then move on to the official municipal approval process.

 Step 6: Preparing plans and specifications

-Once the Executive Committee has approved the first stage of the agreement, the applicant can begin preparing plans and specifications.
+Following approval of the first stage of the agreement by the executive committee, the applicant may begin preparing plans and specifications.

-1. The applicant must upload plans, specifications and all related documents (earthwork plan, preliminary estimate, geotechnical study, winning bid, etc.) to the SharePoint platform.
+1. The applicant must upload the plans, estimates, and all related documents (earthworks plan, preliminary estimate, geotechnical study, selected bid, etc.) to the SharePoint platform.

-2. The City analyzes and approves the documents submitted.
+2. The City reviews and approves the documents submitted.

-3. The Town adopts a resolution confirming the takeover of the infrastructures and its commitment to maintain them after construction.
-This resolution is required to apply for authorization from the Ministère de l'Environnement et de la Lutte contre les changements climatiques, de la Faune et des Parcs (MELCCFP).
-Please note Certain infrastructure extensions or additions may require ministerial authorization.
+3. The City adopts a resolution confirming the takeover of the infrastructure and its commitment to maintain it after construction.
+This resolution is required for the permit application to the Ministry of the Environment and the Fight Against Climate Change, Wildlife, and Parks (MELCCFP).
+Important: Some infrastructure extension or addition work may require a ministerial permit.

-2. Submit PIIA applications (if applicable for proposed buildings)
+2. Submit PIIA applications (if applicable for planned buildings)

-3. Submitting an application for a subdivision permit allowing for the processing of park fees (if applicable) and showing on a cadastral plan the lots to be transferred to the Town.
+3. Submit an application for a subdivision permit allowing for the processing of park fees (if applicable) and illustrating on a cadastral map the lots to be transferred to the City.

-5. After receiving ministerial authorization, the applicant must make final adjustments to his plans and specifications.
+5. After receiving ministerial approval, the applicant must make final adjustments to their plans and specifications.

-6. The tendering process can begin.
-Tender reports and work schedule must be submitted.
+6. The bidding process can begin.
+Bid reports and the work schedule must be submitted.

-7. The applicant will be billed for management and administration fees as well as professional service fees (monitoring and laboratory), in accordance with regulation L-12400.
+7. The applicant will be billed for management and administrative costs as well as professional service costs (monitoring and laboratory), in accordance with regulation L-12400.

 Step 7: Signing the second stage of the agreement

-Following payment of the invoice, the City begins the process of awarding the mandate for monitoring and laboratory analysis of site materials.
+Following payment of the invoice, the City begins the process of awarding the contract for monitoring and laboratory analysis of construction materials.
 The Development team then prepares the second stage of the agreement.

-The applicant must provide certain administrative documents, as well as the letter of financial guarantee.
-The City then invites the applicant to sign this second stage of the agreement, which is then subject to the official municipal approval process.
-The purpose of this stage is to provide a framework for the work to be carried out.
+The applicant must provide certain administrative documents, as well as a letter of financial guarantee.
+The City then invites the applicant to sign this second stage of the agreement, which is then submitted to the official municipal approval process.
+This stage is intended to provide a framework for the completion of the work.

 Once the second stage has been approved, subdivision and building permits can be issued.
-Infrastructure work can begin upon receipt of written authorization from the Engineering Department.
+Infrastructure work can begin as soon as written authorization has been received from the Engineering Department.

-Get details of current real estate projects in Laval by browsing our dedicated, regularly updated section.
+Get details on current real estate projects in Laval by browsing our dedicated section, which is updated regularly.

-Notion of private project management and public project management
+Concept of private project management (MOP) and public project management

 Private project management (MOP)

-The applicant carries out the studies required to submit the application for municipal services.
-Subsequently, should the project go ahead, he will draw up the plans and specifications once the first stage of the agreement has been signed, and will carry out the work once the second stage of the agreement has been signed, in accordance with Appendix I of By-law L-12400.
+The applicant shall conduct the studies necessary to submit the application for municipal services.
+Subsequently, if the project goes ahead, the applicant shall draw up the plans and specifications following the signing of the first stage of the agreement and shall carry out the work following the signing of the second stage of the agreement pursuant to Appendix I of Bylaw L-12400.

 Public project management

-The City is responsible for preparing the studies, plans and specifications, as well as carrying out the work on the lots that will become public, i.e. the rights-of-way for streets, parks, etc. The costs inherent in these are charged to the owners according to their respective quotas.
-The inherent costs are charged to the owners according to their respective shares.
-On the other hand, for work on lots of private interest, the applicant is responsible for the preparation of studies, plans and specifications, as well as for carrying out the work on these lots, which will remain private.
+The City is responsible for preparing studies, plans, and estimates, as well as carrying out work on lots that will become public property, such as streets, parks, etc. The costs associated with this work are charged to the owners according to their respective shares.
+However, for work on privately owned lots, the applicant is responsible for preparing studies, plans, and estimates, as well as for carrying out the work on these lots, which will remain private.

-The signing sequence for the first and second stages of the agreement remains the same, i.e. the first stage of the agreement for the preparation of plans and specifications, and the second stage of the agreement authorizing the execution of the work.
+The sequence of signatures for the first and second stages of the agreement remains the same, with the first stage of the agreement covering the preparation of plans and specifications and the second stage authorizing the execution of the work.

-It should be noted that the approval of the request for municipal services and the authorizations to sign the agreement are subject to approval by the Executive Committee and the Municipal Council, as the case may be.
+It should be noted that approval of the request for municipal services and authorizations for the signing of the agreement are subject to approval by the executive committee and the municipal council, as applicable.

-Any property owner wishing to develop a real estate project in a deferred zoning area (SZD) on Laval territory must first submit a comprehensive development plan (PAE).
+Any owner wishing to develop a real estate project in a deferred zoning sector (SZD) in Laval must first submit a comprehensive development plan (PAE).